hacktuarial/hacktuarial.github.io/resume.md

 #### Rent the Runway, New York, NY
 August 2018 - Present

-* Develop new algorithms to drive user engagement, e.g. Trending in Your Area
-* Improve user fit using machine learning
-* Develop a swap recommender system using matrix factorization in PyTorch
+* Develop fit algorithm to boost rental wear rate by +0.01
+* Increase user engagement by improving personalized recommendations
+* Rewrite production recommendation service using an asynchronous Python framework
+* Port batch model training from laptops to Jenkins

 #### Stitch Fix, San Francisco, CA
 July 2015 - June 2018

 * Develop personalized recommender systems for women’s clothing and implement them in production
-* Improve resiliency and stability of production machine learning systems with Python scikit-learn pipelines
+* Increased revenue by $8+ million per year by quantifying style
 * Use contextual bandits to optimize where and when to show different recommendations
 * Research new features/models, evaluate them offline, and design and run A/B tests to increase revenue and client satisfaction
-* Increased revenue by $8 million per year by quantifying style
 * Develop end-to-end data science pipelines in Spark, Python and R using AWS, Docker, and Jenkins
-* Improve software engineering skills by using logging, click, handling errors, managing deployments, and writing tests
+* Leverage software engineering best practices by using logging, click, handling errors, managing deployments, and writing tests

 #### Coffee Meets Bagel, San Francisco, CA